Fahmifc123/Sentiment-Analysis-Online-Lectures-in-Indonesia/README.md

 ## Results
 <p align = "justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Results from sentiment analysis using LSTM model is very good, the model can classify tweets sentiment well.
-The accuracy of model LSTM with best hyperparameters which has been determined is around 90%.
+The accuracy of model LSTM with best hyperparameters on validation data which has been determined is around 90%.
 The following is a train and val accuracy from model that  I built :
 </p>

 <p align="center">